History of the National Park Service: Department of Agriculture monuments, 1907–1933

 Two days before leaving office, on March 2, 1909, Roosevelt proclaimed Mount Olympus National Monument, from lands in the Olympic National Forest, Washington.
 It was established to protect the Olympic elk and important stands of Sitka spruce, western hemlock, Douglas-fir, and Alaska cedar and redcedar.
 It formed the nucleus for Olympic National Park in 1938.

 The authority to proclaim National Monuments on National Forest lands is still valid, only two others have been created between the Reorganization of 1933 and 1974.
 Both were placed under the jurisdiction of the National Park Service, Cedar Breaks, Utah (August 22, 1933), and Jackson Hole, Wyoming (March 13, 1943).

+Reorganization, 1933

+On June 11, 1933, President Franklin D. Roosevelt signed Executive Order 6166, which reorganized federal park management.
+The order combined national parks and monuments, national military parks, eleven national cemeteries, national memorials, and National Capital Parks into a single National Park System.
+The National Park Service was assigned responsibility for overseeing all of these areas.

+This reorganization had several significant effects.
+It made the National Park Service the only federal agency responsible for federally owned public parks, monuments, and memorials.
+It expanded the National Park System to include new types of sites, such as national memorials (including the Washington Monument and the Statue of Liberty), national military parks (such as Gettysburg and Antietam, along with their adjoining national cemeteries), National Capital Parks, and a recreational area, the George Washington Memorial Parkway.
+The order also increased the size of the system by adding 12 natural areas in nine western states and Alaska, and 57 historical areas in 17 mostly eastern states and the District of Columbia.